A guide to Substack metrics

 Emails

-The Emails section provides a table of data for every post you send out, including the title, send date, audience, number of email deliveries and opens, open rate, free and paid subscriptions in 1 day, likes, comments, and shares.
+The Emails section provides a table of data for every post you send out, including the title, send date, audience, number of email deliveries and opens, open rate, free and paid subscriptions driven by the post, likes, comments, and shares.

 By default, the table is sorted by most recent posts first, but you can sort it by different criteria by clicking on the relevant column header.
 For example, to see your posts with the highest open rate, click the “Open Rate” header and it will sort from highest to lowest.
 Click the same header again, and you will see your posts sorted from lowest to highest open rate instead.